Sunday, 6 April 2025

 East Anglia Peatlands revisited

-Update: see vector datasets posted on G-Drive detailed at bottom.
+Update1: see clipped oroginal and working vector datasets posted as detailed at bottom.

 As news abounds about Arctic Permafrost & Peatlands degrading faster than thought (Copilot), this may be a good time to bring back some Natural England and Environment Agency data under Open Government License (OGL, National Archives).
 The upshot is that returning peatlands to their original state is the biggest climate change mitigator in the UK detailed here & here: briefly, peatlands either degraded thru neglect or converted to farm land, not only shrinks & stops being floodwater catchment, but it converts carbon sinks through sphagnum moss into carbon emitters thru windborne dried peat.
 In other words, re-watering peatlands dwarf efforts from other mitigation of climate change (see sources at bottom).